 Table 1.
 Minimum Antiknock Index Requirements

 Minimum Antiknock Index

 Term ASTM D4814 Altitude Reduction Areas IV and V All Other ASTM D4814 Areas

 Premium, Super, Supreme, High Test 90 91

 Midgrade, Plus 87 89

-Regular Leaded 86 88

 Regular, Unleaded (alone) 85 87

 Economy 86

 (Table 1.
-Amended 1997)
+Amended 1997 and 2018)

-3.2.6.
+3.2.4.
 Method of Retail Sale. - Type of Oxygenate must be disclosed.
-All automotive gasoline or automotive gasoline-oxygenate blends kept, offered, or exposed for sale, or sold at retail containing at least 1.5 mass percent oxygen shall be identified as "with" or "containing" (or similar wording) the predominant oxygenate in the engine fuel.
+All automotive gasoline or automotive gasoline-oxygenate blends, or racing gasoline kept, offered, or exposed for sale, or sold at retail containing more than one volume percent oxygenate shall be identified as "with" or "containing" (or similar wording) the predominant oxygenate in the engine fuel.
 For example, the label may read "contains ethanol" or "with methyl tertiary-butyl ether (MTBE)."
-The oxygenate contributing the largest mass percent oxygen to the blend shall be considered the predominant oxygenate followed by the phrase "or other ethers" or alternatively post the phrase "contains MTBE or other ethers."
-In addition, gasoline-methanol blend fuels containing more than 0.15 mass percent oxygen from methanol shall be identified as "with" or "containing" methanol.
-This information shall be posted on the upper 50 % of the dispenser front panel in a position clear and conspicuous from the driver's position in a type at least 12.7 mm ($\frac{1}{2}$ in) in height, 1.5 mm ($\frac{1}{16}$ in) stroke (width of type).
+The oxygenate contributing the largest mass percent oxygen to the blend shall be considered the predominant oxygenate.
+Where mixtures of only ethers are present, the retailer may post the predominant oxygenate followed by the phrase "or other ethers" or alternatively post the phrase "contains MTBE or other ethers."
+In addition, gasoline-methanol blends containing more than 0.3 % by volume methanol shall be identified as "with" or "containing" methanol.
+This information shall be posted on the upper 50 % of the dispenser front panel in a position clear and conspicuous from the driver's position in a type at least 12.7 mm (1⁄2 in) in height, 1.5 mm (1⁄2 in) stroke (width of type).

-3.2.7.
-Documentation for Dispenser Labeling Purposes. - The retailer shall be provided, at the time of delivery of the fuel, on product transfer documents such as an invoice, bill of lading, shipping paper, or other documentation:

-- (a) Information that compiles with 40 CFR § 80.1503 when the fuel contains ethanol.
-(Added 2014) - (b) For fuels that do not contain ethanol, information that complies with 40 CFR § 80.1503 and a declaration of the predominant oxygenate or combination of oxygenates present in concentrations sufficient to yield an oxygen content of at least 1.5 mass percent in the fuel.
+- 3.2.5.
+Documentation for Dispenser Labeling Purposes.
+For automotive gasoline, automotive gasoline-oxygenate blends or racing gasoline, the retailer shall be provided, at the time of delivery of the fuel, on product transfer documents such as an invoice, bill of lading, shipping paper, or other documentation: - (a) Information that complies with 40 CFR 80.1503 when the fuel contains ethanol.
+(Added 2014) - (b) For fuels that do not contain ethanol, information that complies with 40 CFR 80.1503 and a declaration of the predominant oxygenate or combination of oxygenates present in concentrations sufficient to yield an oxygenate content of at least 1.0 % by volume in the fuel.
 Where mixtures of only ethers are present, the fuel supplier may identify either the predominant oxygenate in the fuel (i.e., the oxygenate contributing the largest mass percent oxygen) or alternatively, use the phrase "contains MTBE or other ethers."

-(Added 2014) - (c) Gasoline containing more than 0.15 mass percent oxygen from methanol shall be identified as "with" or "containing" methanol.
+(c) Gasoline containing more than 0.3 % by volume methanol shall be identified as "with" or "containing" methanol.

-3.2.8.
-EPA Labeling Requirements Also Apply. - Retailers and wholesale purchaser-consumers of gasoline shall comply with the EPA pump labeling requirements for gasoline containing greater than 10 volume percent (v%) up to 15 volume percent (v%) ethanol (E15) under 40 CFR § 80.1501.
-(Added 2012)
+3.2.6.
+EPA Labeling Requirements. - Retailers and wholesale purchaser-consumers of gasoline shall comply with the EPA pump labeling requirements for gasoline containing greater than 10 volume percent (v%) up to 15 volume percent (v%) ethanol (E15) under 40 CFR 80.1501.
+(For additional information, refer to Section 3.8.2.
+FTC Labeling Requirements.)